JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 <a name="first"></a>
 ## 4 - First start

-Enhanced Clouds Controller must be started manually until the _"Autosave"_ option in the _"UI Settings"_ window has been enabled.
+Enhanced Cloud-/Skyscape Controller must be started manually until the _"Autosave"_ option in the _"UI Settings"_ window has been enabled.
 After that, the visibility status of the window will be remembered and applied during each script start (or reload).

-Start ECC...
+Start ECSC...
-...from X-Plane's _"Plugins"_ menu with  _"Enhanced Cloudscapes"_ --> _"Open Controller Window"_.
+...from X-Plane's _"Plugins"_ menu with  _"Enhanced Cloud-/Skyscapes"_ --> _"Open Controller Window"_.
 or
-...from X-Plane's _"Plugins"_ menu with _"FlyWithLua"_ --> _"FlyWithLua Macros"_ --> _"Enhanced Cloudscapes Controller: Toggle Window"_.
+...from X-Plane's _"Plugins"_ menu with _"FlyWithLua"_ --> _"FlyWithLua Macros"_ --> _"Enhanced Cloud-/Skyscapes Controller: Toggle Window"_.
 or
 ...by assigning a keyboard shortcut for
-_"Enhanced Cloudscapes Controller/Window/Toggle Window"_
+_"Enhanced Cloud-/Skyscapes Controller/Window/Toggle Window"_
 in X-Plane's keyboard settings window.

 Once the window is open, go into the _"UI Settings"_ menu and enable Autosaving and Autoloading (see section 5.3.4).